trent-s/hello-plugin/README.md

-# if-plugin-template
+# hello-plugin

-`if-plugin-template` is an environmental impact calculator template which exposes an API for [IF](https://github.com/Green-Software-Foundation/if) to retrieve energy and embodied carbon estimates.
+`hello-plugin` is an environmental impact calculator experiment which exposes an API for [IF](https://github.com/Green-Software-Foundation/if) to retrieve energy and embodied carbon estimates.

 ## Implementation